alikhalilifar/persian-twitch-client/README.md

 1. Does views count in this application?

-Yes, since it's connecting to Twitch's edge server it is expected for views to be counted.
+Yes, since it connects to Twitch's edge server, it is expected that views will be counted.

 2. How do I watch Persian streams using this application?